-- achieve clear and specific outcomes which contribute directly to the successful achievement of the framework and this may include accredited and non-accredited elements of the framework; - be planned, reviewed and evaluated jointly between the apprentice and a tutor, teacher, mentor or manager; - allow access as and when required by the apprentice either to a tutor, assessor, mentor or manager; - be delivered during contracted working hours.
+- achieve clear and specific outcomes which contribute directly to the successful achievement of the framework and this may include accredited and non-accredited elements of the framework;

+- be planned, reviewed and evaluated jointly between the apprentice and a tutor, teacher, mentor or manager;

+- allow access as and when required by the apprentice either to a tutor, assessor, mentor or manager;

+- be delivered during contracted working hours.

 Providers and employers are encouraged to deliver the training hours through innovative, engaging and relevant methods.

-Activities could include: individual and group teaching; e-learning and/or e-assessment; distance learning; coaching; mentoring; feedback and assessment; collaborative/networked learning with peers; guided study; inductions; project work; setting briefs.
+Activities could include: individual and group teaching, e-learning and/or e-assessment, distance learning, coaching, mentoring, feedback and assessment, collaborative/networked learning with peers, guided study, inductions, project work and setting briefs.
+It is important that apprentices record their off-the-job learning experiences e.g. in a log book, e-portfolio/portfolio, blog or diary.

-Off-the-job training must be formally recorded as it is important that apprentices, either in a diary, workbook, portfolio, blog or be verified by attendance records.
-This evidence needs to be checked and signed by the assessor, employer and training provider.
+It is important that apprentices record their off-the-job learning experiences e.g. in a log book, blog, or diary as this evidence needs to be checked and signed by the assessor, employer and training provider.